networknext/proton/README.md

 # Usage

-Just run `./setup.sh` to build and install the kernel module, and set it to load on boot.
+Run `./setup.sh` to build and install the kernel module and set it to load on boot.

-Now you can just include proton.h in your XDP programs and call crypto functions:
+Now you can include proton.h in your XDP program and call crypto functions:

 ```
 #define PROTON_SIGN_PUBLIC_KEY_BYTES              32